At Royal Holloway Students’ Union we’re committed to protecting and respecting your privacy.

-Under the new General Data Protection Regulations, you have rights as an individual which you can exercise in relation to the information we hold about you.
+Within the Data Protection Act 2018, the UK General Data Protection Regulations (UK GDPR) set out the rights you have as an individual which you can exercise in relation to the information we hold about you.

 You can read more about these rights on the Information Commissioner’s Office website but they can be broken down into the following areas:

-You can request a copy of the data we hold on you by contacting us via email.
+You can request a copy of the data we hold on you by contacting us.
 We endeavour to respond to requests within 30 days but where a request is complex this may take up to 90 days – if this happens we’ll let you know the reasons why.